yuno-payments/yuno-docs/docs/SDKs/ios-sdk-integrations/lite-sdk-ios/lite-checkout-ios.md

 ## Step 3: Start the checkout process

-The ViewController class is defined as a subclass of `UIViewController` and also adopts the `YunoPaymentDelegate` protocol.
+Create a ViewController that adopts the `YunoPaymentDelegate` protocol:

 > ❗️ Deprecation
 >